Updated: 4 days ago

 If the stress and emotions of these times are getting to you, here’s an incredibly powerful technique to break through those heavy feelings that can weigh you down and to almost instantly let love flow into your life.

-This is one of the many different tools that address the effects of grief on mind, body & spirit in my Moving Through Grief With Grace program and, while I offer an extended version for my grief coaching clients, I felt this is too important not to share with you during the time we all need it most.
+This is one of the many different tools that address the effects of grief on mind, body & spirit in my Transforming Grief With Grace program and, while I offer an extended version for my grief coaching clients, I felt this is too important not to share with you during the time we all need it most.